 The fabric of the snowsuit was unlike anything I had seen before, regarding children’s outdoor clothing.
 The Oaki website lists the fabric as OAKI polyurethane soft shell.
 It has a 29,000 mm+ waterproof rating.
 This is great for us, because Alaska’s snow can often be quite slushy, accompanied by many half-frozen puddles.
 I have heard that other parents often cover their children’s snowsuits with Oaki rain suits to try to keep the absorbent snow pants and jackets dry during our in-between seasons.
 Most snow gear will soak that wetness right up, and it’s great that Oaki is offering an option that will solve this problem!

-Overall, I am really happy with the Oaki snowsuit.
+Overall, I am relatively happy with the Oaki snowsuit.
 I love that it is waterproof and it is great that it doesn’t seem to impede Jasper’s range of movement.
-I think we will get a lot of use out of this snowsuit in the coming months!
+I think we will get a lot of use out of this snowsuit in the coming months, though I think the shape of the suit could use some improving.